Sunset in the Albufera of Valencia

 none

 Could you be an opacarophile?
 This is the name of the love for sunsets, that time of the day that fascinates us so much, especially when we are on holiday.
 If you travel to Spain, you will feel that moment like never before.
-Here, watching the sun rise or set is more than just a nice plan: it can be quite the experience.
+Here, watching the sun rise or set is more than just a nice idea: it can be a whole experience.
 And you don't have to be on the coast to enjoy it.
 There are inland locations such as large lakes, movie-like ravines or mountain viewpoints that will make you want to chase the sun.

 • Sunset in L'Albufera Nature Reserve